lidofinance/terra-multisig-helper/README.md

 ### Installing Terra software from prebuilt binaries

+**There is no support of ledger devices in these prebuilt binaries.
+So if you want to use ledger, build binaries from sources (instructions below)**

 #### Step 1.
 Download binaries

 Download an archive with binaries for your platform from the official Terra [repository](https://github.com/terra-project/core/releases/tag/v0.4.4)